Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Contact Building Services for additional questions.

-Fences not over 6 six tall and retaining walls less than 4 feet in height, measured from the grade on the exposed side to the top of the wall, do not require permits.
+Fences up to 7 feet tall and retaining walls less than 4 feet in height, measured from the grade on the exposed side to the top of the wall, do not require permits.
 There are other regulations restricting the height of fences and walls.

 Contact the building department for more information.

 Furniture intended for indoor use placed outside of your house is considered junk and debris.

 Moisture will cause mildew inside of the furniture, which is a health hazard.
 They also attract rodents and other non-desirable creatures.

 Yes.
 City ordinance requires all buildings and homes to display the city assigned house/address number.
 Prompt identification is critical In the event of an emergency.

 Review the ordinances about proper size, location, and color requirements for proper identification.